 Material: Horn / skull

 African Bushbuck skull plate

 An African Bushbuck skull plate that originates from Cape Town in South Africa and has been treated and cleaned ready for export.
 The Bushbuck skull plate horns are 25 cm in length and the horns are spiraled in shape, similar to the Nyala horns only smaller.
-Bushbuck skulls are CITIES approved to ensure that there has been no illegal culling or poaching of these pelts.
+Bushbuck skulls are CITES approved to ensure that there has been no illegal culling or poaching of these pelts.
 All Bushbuck skulls require permits for export purposes.
 The price of the permit is included in the shipping cost.